ansible/ansible/rst/modules.rst

 *state*:

 * Can be either 'installed', 'removed', or 'latest'.
+The default is 'installed'.

 Example action from Ansible :doc:`playbooks`::